casey/just/README.md

 Values may be negated with `!`. `!expression` evaluates to `"true"` if `expression` is `[]`, otherwise it evaluates to `[]`.

 The `+` and `/` operators combine strings and lists.
-A string and a list are combined by concatenating the string with each element of the list.
+A string and a non-empty list are combined by concatenating the string with each element of the list.
 Two lists of the same length are combined into a list containing the pairwise concatenated elements of both operands.
 Combining two lists of different lengths is an error.